 Environment & Resources

 To live up to our aims, we are careful to conserve the raw materials we need to produce our products.
 In addition, we are increasingly reducing the use of materials through new product design.
 We are using more and more recycled materials or materials made from renewable raw materials and ensure that these are sourced sustainably.
 Already in the development process, Eppendorf defines environmental requirements for each stage of the product life cycle.
-We also take care to ensure environmentally responsible sourcing and efficient energy use, and we are increasingly turning to sustainable sources for our raw materials.
-Last but not least, the high quality of our products helps guarantee that they enjoy a long lifespan, which also contributes to conserving resources.
+We also take care to ensure efficient use of mainly green energy and use more and more recyclable materials.
+Last but not least, the high quality and services of our products help guarantee that they enjoy a long lifespan, which also contributes to conserving resources.

 Efficient use of resources is also an area of focus for us in our work with packaging and consumables.
 In line with the concept of the circular economy, we concentrate specifically on ensuring that the materials we use can be reused.
 Our aim is to use less and less expendable material and to avoid unnecessary waste – and to set the industry standard.
 For this reason, we are currently working on a comprehensive resource strategy for our key topics of packaging and consumables.

 Environmental management certification